I love making these seed starter jars and giving them to friends and family as cool little gifts.

 - Seeds of your choice

-If you are like me and don't have children of your own, try asking a friend or family member if they have any.
-If that fails they are often advertised on Craigslist or the paper for free or next to nothing.
+If you are like me and don't have children of your own, try asking a friend or family member if they have any baby food jars.
+If that fails, the jars are often advertised on Craigslist or the paper for free or next to nothing.

 Step #2: Cut out your template, leaving extra space on all sides.
 Pin it to your fabric.
 I find that when you go to pin it to your fabric and cut it out, it is much easier to have the extra paper rather than cutting precisely on the paper edge.